ChickenProp/chickenprop.github.com/drafts/life-has-a-cruel-symmetry.md

 I also remind myself to investigate whether there is more to physics than I know.

 But if 1/2 density is the best I can do...
 I am saddened, but not daunted.
 I will do what I can.
+I scratch myself.

 I begin to form a plan, knowing that new discoveries may obsolete it.
 First I must cleanse the world.
 Destroy the ash, as thoroughly as I am able.
 Then I must construct the Monuments that are the essense of Goodness, at 50% density if needs be.